In this Article

 - Join the soles of both feet, hold your ankles and pull them close to your pelvis

 - Relax, but refrain from pushing down your knees to the floor

-- Hold for as long as comfortable, inhale and sit up slowly
+- Hold for as long as comfortable, inhale, and sit up slowly

-In the third trimester, heavy workouts must be avoided as heavy and strenuous activity like lifting heavy weights can cause complications like leakage of the amniotic fluid, for instance.
+In the third trimester, heavy workouts must be avoided, as heavy and strenuous activity like lifting heavy weights can cause complications like leakage of the amniotic fluid, for instance.

 2. Pelvic Stretches

-Exercising the pelvic floor muscles is essential when you are preparing from labour.
-Kegel exercises for normal delivery focus on strengthening the pelvic floor muscles.
+Exercising the pelvic floor muscles is essential when you are preparing for labour.
+Kegel exercises for a normal delivery focus on strengthening the pelvic floor muscles.
 To isolate and exercise these muscles, try stopping the flow of urine without using your abdominal muscles, thighs or buttocks.
 For slow Kegel exercises, start by sitting with a straight back comfortably on the workout ball.